-CPB appreciates the \$40 million provided for interconnection in FY 2016 as it began to contract for upgrades and replacement of the public broadcasting interconnection system.
-CPB's FY 2017 interconnection request of \$50 million is pending before the Congress.
-For FY 2018, CPB requests a \$55 million appropriation for the further costs associated with replacing the public broadcasting interconnection system, both television and radio.
+CPB appreciates the \$20 million provided for interconnection in FY 2019 as it continues to contract for upgrades and replacement of the public broadcasting interconnection system.
+For FY 2020, CPB requests a \$20 million appropriation for the further costs associated with replacing the public broadcasting interconnection system, both television and radio, and for other technologies and services that create infrastructure and efficiencies within the public media system.
 Congress has regularly funded multi-year interconnection projects since it created the Corporation for Public Broadcasting.
 Since 1988, Congress has supported a separate appropriation for public media's interconnection needs.